Appetizing store

 An appetizing store, typically in reference to Jewish cuisine in New York City, particularly Ashkenazi Jewish cuisine, is a store that sells "food that generally goes with bagels", although appetizings can also be served with a variety of breads.
-Appetizings include smoked and pickled fish and fish spreads, pickled vegetables, cream cheese spreads and other cheeses.
+Appetizings include smoked and pickled fish and fish spreads, pickled vegetables, cream cheese spreads, and other cheeses.

-Most appetizing stores were opened in the later 1800s and the early 1900s.
-In 1930, there were 500 such stores in New York City; by 2015 there were fewer than ten.
+Most appetizing stores were opened in the late 1800s and the early 1900s.
+In 1930, there were 500 such stores in New York City; by 2015, there were fewer than ten.
 The concept started to experience a revitalization in the 2010s with the opening of new stores in Toronto, Philadelphia, and Brooklyn.

 Term

-The word "appetizing" is sometimes shortened to "appy" and is used both for the stores and the foods they sell.
+The word "appetizing" is sometimes shortened to "appy" and is used for the stores and the foods they sell.
 The term is used typically among American Jews, especially those in the New York City area in neighborhoods with traditionally large Jewish populations.
 Saveur traced the term back to food similar to "the cold appetizers that would have started a meal back home in Eastern Europe", although scholars Hasia Diner, Eve Jochnowitz and Norma Joseph say the foods were American foods and others, such as lox, that would have been new to immigrants from Eastern Europe.

-The New York Times claimed in 2004 that the term was not used outside of New York City, but as of 2014 this was no longer true, with Toronto's Schmaltz Appetizing a notable example.
+The New York Times claimed in 2004 that the term was not used outside of New York City, but as of 2014, this was no longer true, with Toronto's Schmaltz Appetizing a notable example.
 While Schmaltz Appetitizing is the only restaurant in Toronto to use the term in its name, it is not the only such establishment; United Bakers Dairy Restaurant is a venerable and longstanding institution, predating Schmaltz by decades – United Bakers celebrated its hundredth anniversary in 2012, while Schmaltz opened its doors in 2014.

 Foods

 The stores sell food that Thrillist describes as "food that generally goes with bagels", although Milton Glaser and Jerome Snyder wrote that appetizings might be served with a variety of breads and rolls, including bialys, challah, corn rye bread, Jewish rye, onion rolls, Russian health bread, and seeded hard rolls.
 The Village Voice described appetizing as "the many pickled, smoked, cured, and cultured edibles served alongside bagels and bialys".

-Appetizing includes both dairy and "parve" (neither dairy nor meat) food items such as lox (smoked salmon), sable, whitefish, cream cheese spreads, pickled vegetables, along with candies, nuts, and dried fruit.
+Appetizing includes both dairy and "parve" (neither dairy nor meat) food items such as lox (traditionally, salt cured salmon), nova (cold smoked salmon), sable, whitefish, pickled vegetables, along with candies, nuts, and dried fruit.
 According to a 1968 New York Magazine article, the foods are typically served for Sunday brunch.
 Jewish kashrut dietary laws specify that meat and dairy products cannot be eaten together or sold in the same places.